bonswouar/covid19/README.md

 ## REQUIREMENT

-- PHP 7.2.5 or higher and these PHP extensions (which are installed and enabled by default in most PHP 7 installations): Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer, Curl;
+- PHP 7.2.5 or higher and these PHP extensions (which are installed and enabled by default in most PHP 7 installations): Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer, Curl
 - Composer : https://getcomposer.org/download/
 - Some database, tested only with MySQL, should work with most
 - A web server like Apache or Nginx, or [Symfony's one](https://symfony.com/doc/current/setup/symfony_server.html)